gbif/hp-gb32/travel-accommodation.md

 Nationals of States with Conditional Visa Exemption for a Short Stay (List C):
 - Cambodia, India, Nicaragua, Myanmar, People's Republic of China, Thailand, Taiwan, Vietnam.

 Visitors who do require a visa should apply well in advance through the Colombian embassy or consulate in their country.
-For visa applications and requirements, please visit the official Colombian Ministry of Foreign Affairs website: [https://www.cancilleria.gov.co/tramites_servicios/visa/requisitos](https://www.cancilleria.gov.co/tramites_servicios/visa/requisitos).
+For visa applications and requirements, please visit the official Colombian Ministry of Foreign Affairs website: <a href="https://www.cancilleria.gov.co/tramites_servicios/visa/requisitos" target="_blank">https://www.cancilleria.gov.co/tramites_servicios/visa/requisitos</a>.

 If you require an official letter of invitation for visa puposes, please contact the GBIF Secretariat at [GB32@gbif.org](mailto:GB32@gbif.org).